Chengcheng-Xiao/VASP_BOND_FIX/README.md

 $ patch -p0 < bond_length.patch
 ```

-## Useage
+## Usage
-An additional file called CONSTRAIN is needed for specifying which bond to fix, and its length.
+An additional file called `CONSTRAIN` is needed for specifying which bonds to fix, and its length.
-stynax:
+syntax:
 ```
 ATOM1# ATOM2# BOND_LENGTH1
 ATOM3# ATOM4# BOND_LENGTH2
 ...
 ```
-Then a regulary relaxiation can be performed.
+Then a regular relaxation can be performed.

+## Caveats
+1. Initial bond length should equal the one specified in `CONSTRAIN` file.
+2. Convergence maybe slow, might want to loosen the convergence criteria

 ## Notes

-*1. Because VASP is a commercial package, I cannot supply any source file.
+*1. No source file is shared.
 *2. The correctness of this patch has been checked with few simple cases.

-*3. This is just a trial fix, I have not (yet) get a clear picture the original intension of this interface.
-Any result obtained by this fix should be carefully checked by yourself.
+*3. Any result obtained by this fix should be carefully checked by yourself.

-*4. This patch only works on the latest version of VASP (currently VASP 5.4.4).
+*4. This patch only works on currently VASP 5.4.4.

-*4. A major part of this implementation was contributed by someone at GaTech (Whom I do not know...
-Anyway, thank you very much!).
+*4. A major part of this implementation was contributed by someone at GaTech.